bartoszgebarowski/task-manager/README.md

 Implementation:

 All tasks page was implemented to allow a user to view all tasks, where basic information is displayed in the form of a responsive table.
-For convenience, the action bar is also for user disposal that reflects ownership status.
+For convenience, the action bar is also for user disposal, which reflects ownership status.

 ![All tasks page](readme/images/all-tasks-page-table.png)